What’s new in stomach cancer research and treatment?

 A Korean study showed that combining chemotherapy with an immunotherapy called polyadenylic-polyuridylic acid (poly A:U) slowed stomach cancer from returning when given as adjuvant therapy after surgery.
 It also helped some patients live longer.

-You can learn more about immunotherapy in our document Immunotherapy.
+You can learn more about immunotherapy in Immunotherapy.

 To find a clinical trial in your area, contact the American Cancer Society at 1-800-227-2345 or go to www.cancer.org/clinicaltrials.

 Last Medical Review: 05/20/2014